9LogM/project-echo/README.md

-# Project Echo
+# EchoTwin

-Welcome to **Project Echo**, an open-source, real-time digital twin in NVIDIA Omniverse.
+Welcome to **Echo Twin**, an open-source, real-time digital twin in NVIDIA Omniverse.
 This project aims to create a simulated environment created via LiDAR.

 ## Prerequisites